SolidProgramming/AniWorldReminder_TelegramBot/README.md

 ## Prerequisites
 ### Settings and Proxy
-Get the Telegram Bot Token from [@BotFather](https://t.me/BotFather).
+The settings.json File need to be located under the root directory.
+For Docker under '/app/appdata/settings.json' Get the Telegram Bot Token from [@BotFather](https://t.me/BotFather).
 You need to get a Proxy if you don't want to get Captcha blocked.
 [Webshare](https://webshare.io)
 ```